Greensboro College: History

 The first college to open its doors within the town of Greensboro was the woman's college, "Greensboro Female College".
 The school occupied a 25 acre campus near the heart of the city within what would become the College Hill Historic District.
 It was organized in 1833 for local children.
 It was the intent of the Rev. Peter Doub that the institution grow to serve women.

 Through the Methodist Church, a charter was secured in 1838, an event which makes the college one of the oldest institutions of higher education for women in the United States.
 The cornerstone of the first building was laid in 1843, and in 1846 the institution opened its doors to students.
 Young women came from many southern states to become the first classes of the new president, the Rev. Solomon Lea, and his faculty.

 In 1902, the board of trustees elected Lucy Henderson Owen Robertson as the college's first woman president.

 In 1912, the school changed its name for the first time, becoming the "Greensboro College for Women".
 The following year, the newly-renamed college granted its first bachelors degrees.

 Not long after, in 1919, the school shortened its title to its current moniker, Greensboro College.
 The college would not become coeducational, however, until 1954.
 In 1968, Greensboro formed a consortium of local colleges—the Greensboro Tri-College Consortium—with Guilford College and Bennett College.
 Other later partnerships would be added with Elon College and Salem College.

+In December 2025 the university was placed on Warning status but with continued accreditation by its educational accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards for financial responsibility, qualified staff and financial controls.